 The Chisman Creek Story

 Sometimes music lovers follow their hearts and become full-time musicians.
-Sometimes, though, they follow a different current and wait for the day when music can take its rightful place in their lives.
+Sometimes, they follow a different current and wait for the day when music can take its rightful place in their lives.
 This is the story of Chisman Creek Band.
 These music lovers became military members, medical professionals, teachers, shipbuilders, and contractors until, one day, their dream of performing music became a reality, and Chisman Creek Band was born.

 Angie Francis, rhythm guitar